artmg/lubuild/help/manipulate/films-and-songs.md

     * should retain metadata
     * soundconverter should be in repos
 * soundkonverter (QT)
-    * is in repos
+    * was in repos
+		* has since been dropped
-    * currently requires too many additional libs (c 400MB)
+    * required additional KDE libs (c 400MB)
-    * try again when QT5 is mainline
 * ffmpeg
     * to preserve metadate use
         * -map_metadata 0 -id3v2_version 3
         * credit http://stackoverflow.com/a/26109838
     * winff GUI is in repos
-* Handbrake ?
+* Handbrake
+	* widely used
+	* includes video conversion
+	* GTK3 widgets
+	* requires quite a few libraries
 * fre:ac (formally BonkEnc)
+* QWinFF
+	* no obvious updates since 2015
+	* PPA owner has made quarterly updates into github more recently
+	* no recent ubuntu versions supported

 * Audacity ("chain" feature)
 * gnac ?
 * does qmmp batch convert ?

-see also "MultiOS Data Music Metadata.txt"
+see also local "MultiOS Data Music Metadata.txt"

 #### re-encoding tests